KLM XP Calculator for UK Flyers | Flying Blue Status

 - Click "Add segment" to include connections or return flights.

-- Click "Calculate XP" to see your estimated earnings for each segment and the total trip.
+- Click "Calculate XP" to see the estimated XP for each segment and the total trip.

 Using "By flight type / zone" mode